GPflow/GPflow/contributing.md

 # Contributing to GPflow
-This file contains notes for potential contribtors to GPflow, as well as some notes that may be helpful for maintainance.
+This file contains notes for potential contributors to GPflow, as well as some notes that may be helpful for maintenance.

 ## Project scope
 We do welcome contributions to GPflow.
 However, the project is deliberately of limited scope, to try to ensure a high quality codebase: if you'd like to contribute a feature, please raise discussion via a github issue.
 Large features also make it onto the [roadmap](roadmap.md).